ConEQsA: Concurrent and Asynchronous Embodied Questions Scheduling and Answering: Experimental Evaluation

 \subsubsection{Superior Efficiency and Responsiveness}

 The most striking improvements are observed in Normalized Steps (NS) and Normalized Urgency-Weighted Latency (NUWL).
-ParaEQsA reduces the NS to 0.321, a significant improvement over both Memory-EQA (0.410) and Explore-EQA (0.472).
-This highlights the effectiveness of the parallel processing architecture.
-By maintaining a shared group memory, ParaEQsA can often gather information pertinent to multiple questions during a single exploration trajectory, thus minimizing redundant navigation.
+ConEQsA reduces the NS to 0.321, a significant improvement over both Memory-EQA (0.410) and Explore-EQA (0.472).
+This highlights the effectiveness of the concurrent processing architecture.
+By maintaining a shared group memory, ConEQsA can often gather information pertinent to multiple questions during a single exploration trajectory, thus minimizing redundant navigation.

 This efficiency directly translates into superior responsiveness, as measured by the NUWL metric.
 Our method achieves an NUWL of 0.204, which is a 57\% reduction compared to Memory-EQA (0.474) and a 63\% reduction compared to Explore-EQA (0.551).
 This dramatic improvement is a clear indicator that our priority planning mechanism (\Cref{sec:Methodology}) successfully identifies and expedites high-urgency questions, preventing them from being delayed by less critical queries.
-The sequential nature of the baselines makes them inherently incapable of such dynamic re-prioritization, especially when it encounters follow-up questions, causing a linear accumulation of latency, which is heavily penalized by the NUWL metric.
+The sequential nature of the baselines makes them inherently incapable of such dynamic re-prioritization, especially when they encounter follow-up questions, causing a linear accumulation of latency, which is heavily penalized by the NUWL metric.